engineyard/ey-docs/pages/monitoring-pingdom.md

 Once FitterHappier has been successfully installed, commit the changes to your git repository and redeploy your application.
 Ensure deployment was successful by testing the same URIs from above.

+## Add check to Pingdom

+Now that you have a URI for testing uptime, log back into pingdom and create a new check.
+Set the resolution (how often they ping the URI) to whatever meets your needs, the 5 minute default is likely a good option.
+Enter the URI in the URL/IP field.
+Finally select how you wish to be notified if the ping fails.